the-jordan-lab/VecMap/benchmarks/README.md

 ## Notes

-- All benchmarks use real genomic data
+- All benchmarks use single-threaded execution for fair comparison
-- Results may vary based on hardware
+- Memory usage measured via `/usr/bin/time -v` (peak RSS)
 - VecMap is optimized for exact matching only